zbynekdrlik/claude-dev-template/LLM_INSTRUCTIONS.md

    - Flag any code-documentation discrepancies
    - Every change must be incorporated into docs to enable rebuilding from scratch

+3. **Rules Directory Check**
+   - Check if repository contains a `/rules/` directory
+   - If `/rules/` exists, read ALL documents from it using the **active feature branch**
+   - **IMPORTANT**: Always read rules from the feature branch you're working on, not from main
+   - Incorporate all rules into the development process
+   - Rules override or supplement these general instructions

 ## Development Rules

 ### Version Control (CRITICAL)